koebe1/WTTC-Web_Tracking_Traffic_Collector/README.md

-# WEB TRAFFIC COLLECTOR
+# WTTC - WEB TRACKING TRAFFIC COLLECTOR

-    Web Traffic Collector is an application that lets you collect web traffic of websites and label web tracking packets according to a filterlist.
+    Web Tracking Traffic Collector is an application that lets you collect web traffic of websites and label web tracking packets according to a filterlist.

     To do so it uses a web crawler in advance to the traffic collecting that generates a protocol of the used web trackers on the specified websites.
-    On the basis of that protocol the resulting dataset can be labeled as tracking and non tracking packets.
+    On that basis the resulting dataset
+    can be labeled as tracking and non tracking packets.

+    The application utilizes uBlock Origin, Docker, TcpDump and Tshark to achieve it's goal.

+    Note that WTTC was written for the use on MAC OS.
+    For the use on other operating systems changes have to be made to the source code.

 # Setup